This Is Not a New Normal. It’s Just the Old Normal Making a Comeback

 Chapter 13 reviews where the U.S.-China trade war fits in the larger competition between these two states, with special emphasis on national security as a justification for trade restrictions.

-You can now pre-order On Trade War from the Amazon websites in Canada, the United Kingdom, the United States, and the Amazon Global Store.
+It also available on Amazon websites in Canada, the United Kingdom, the United States, and the Amazon Global Store.

 Pre-order is also available from Barnes & Noble and (for our Australian friends) from Readings.